 This blog celebrates my service dog adventures in life, which are often documented by my disabled husband Brad through his moving and still pictures.
 I have several blind or low vision friends, so you will notice that I describe the photos and videos along the way (an easy way to increase accessibility).

 I have bipolar disorder, PTSD from childhood bullying, agoraphobia, and autism spectrum disorder.

 I am a doctor, but the PhD kind, not the medical kind. 🙂 I have my BS in Biology, and an MS in Genetics and Molecular Biology from UNC Chapel Hill.
 I have my PhD in Environmental Science, Policy, and Management from UC Berkeley.

-Apart from being really into service dogs, service dog gear, and service dog meet ups, I am also a Harry Potter fan (Ollivander and Hestia are characters in the series).
+Apart from being really into service dogs, service dog gear, service dog training, and service dog meet ups, I am also a Harry Potter fan (Ollivander and Hestia are characters in the series), and my second favorite series is Twilight.
 I enjoy walking, re-reading books, and watching funny videos.
-I’m a fan of court and cop TV shows.
+I’m a fan of court, cop, and reality TV shows.

-I’m heavily involved with Psychiatric Service Dog Partners, and NAMI (National Alliance on Mental Illness), as well as being an active dog trainer and dog class taker with the Charlotte Dog Training Club and Courteous Canine.
+I’m heavily involved with Psychiatric Service Dog Partners (where I am President), and NAMI (National Alliance on Mental Illness), as well as being a dog trainer and dog class taker with the Charlotte Dog Training Club and Courteous Canine.